iDisc – a key contribution toward improving our air quality

 Advantages of iDisc

 The core of iDisc’s performance comes from its hard metal tungsten carbide coating.
-It not only reduces brake dust but also increases safety – especially in multiple consecutive braking maneuvers. iDisc performs similarly to more expensive ceramic brake discs during such maneuvers and maintains its deceleration power.
+This extremely wear-resistant material not only reduces brake dust but also increases safety – especially in multiple consecutive braking maneuvers. iDisc performs similarly to the conventional ceramic brake disc in the premium segment during such maneuvers and maintains its deceleration power.

-iDisc lasts longer than conventional disc brakes – up to twice as long, depending on the thickness of the coating.
+Thanks to the innovative material concept, iDisc lasts significantly longer than conventional disc brakes.
 It also doesn’t corrode, which is especially important for electric vehicles, where flash rust can form on conventional disc brakes, impairing braking responsiveness.
 Electric vehicles with iDisc avoid this issue altogether.
-The iDisc is priced between conventional gray cast iron and high-end ceramic brake discs.

 The iDisc’s game-changing design and impressive development led to its recognition with the Robert Bosch Innovation Award in 2017.
 Volume production of the iDisc began the same year in Porsche Cayenne vehicles.
-In the future, we aim to expand this technology to the mid-range vehicle segment and make roads safer and cleaner for everyone
+The iDisc was then awarded the Deutscher Innovationspreis (German Innovation Prize) in 2018.